 A: Some people find that a balanced diet rich in antioxidants and nutrients can help improve skin health and reduce inflammation.

-Q: Can scalp psoriasis be cured permanently?
+Q: Can scalp psoriasis be permanently cured?

-Volume Infusion - Booster Volume straight from the shower without styling 30,00 € - available on subscription from every 7 weeks
+Volume Infusion Volume right out of the shower, without styling The original price was: €30.00.22,00 €The current price is: €22.00. — available by subscription every 7 weeks

-Caring Conditioner Gentle sulfate-free moisturizing conditioner 26,00 € - available on subscription from every 7 weeks
+Conditioner Gentle, sulfate-free moisturizing conditioner The original price was: €26.00.19,00 €The current price is: €19.00. — available by subscription every 7 weeks

-Nourishing Heat Protection Ultra-protective, nourishing leave-in cream 27,00 € - available on subscription from every 7 weeks
+Heat shield Ultra-protective, nourishing leave-in cream The original price was: €27.00.20,00 €The current price is: €20.00. — available by subscription every 7 weeks